 Then you are coming into the car dealership with an air of confidence and maybe even a notebook or a spreadsheet with some good data.
 That is going to ensure you are treated much more respectfully than the average buyer who is willing to let the salesperson take charge of the negotiation.
 That never ends well.
 It doesn’t end well for the buyer anyway!

 Play the Game to WIN!

 Even if you are dealing with a private party, you can still prevail in the negotiations.
-If you come prepared with the data on exactly what their car is worth and what similar cars are selling for, that will help a lot.
-Really, how much is your time worth when making a car purchase?
+If you come prepared with the data on exactly what their vehicles are worth and what similar vehicles are selling for, that will help a lot.
+Really, how much is your time worth when making such an expensive?
 If you get on Cars.com and spend a couple of hours comparing different models and checking the pricing, that can be worth hundreds of dollars per hour in the negotiation!
 So, I think that is an excellent use of your time.

 It definitely is a game and I have no problem in playing the game.
 I bring along a tablet and when the dealer steps away to “ask his boss” about the deal.
 (Really, they are just talking about the sports scores from last night’s game).
 I make sure to whip out my phone or tablet and pull up a website like Cars.com to show him some data and tip the negotiation back my way.
 I can’t say I like the process, but I do LOVE being able to help my son save $3,000 of his hard-earned dollars.